 Irish Ferries and Stena Line operate regular and high-speed services to Holyhead from Dublin and Dun Laoghaire.
 For southern Snowdonia, ferry services into Fishguard and Pembroke Dock are a handy alternative.

 One of the reasons many people might not enjoy their day (or reach the summit) is due to a lack of advised equipment.
 There is no need to spend a fortune on new items, ask around friends and family to borrow clothes or try your local charity shops if needed.
-However please make sure that you do not wear jeans or any cotton items.
+However, please make sure that you do not wear jeans or any cotton items.
 When these materials get wet, they stay wet and leave water close to your skin.
-And you can cool by conduction 25 times quicker than if your clothes were dry.
+You’ll get cold up to 25 times quicker in wet clothes compared to dry!
+Synthetic materials are ideal as they dry much quicker.

 Your rucksack should be at least 25 litres in size with two shoulder straps and ideally a chest and/or waist strap too.
 Please do not bring satchels or shopping bags, they are uncomfortable to wear for a long period of time.